 If you can get these questions answered and get them in writing, you are officially on your way.

 Now that you’ve asked and answered the right questions, it’s time to get started on that pitch deck.
 Our analysis of 200 pitch decks that raised founders $360 million shows that, on average, investors spend 3 minutes and 44 seconds with each deck that they receive.
 That means you’ve got just under 4 minutes to make a good lasting impression.

 So, how can you best optimize your fundraising pitch deck?
 Let’s take a look at some refreshingly quantitative data around pitch deck performance.

 The above illustration shows the percentage of successful decks that included each type of slide.
-All successful decks included Team pages, and most included Product pages — these are clearly important pages to include.
+All successful decks included Team pages, and most included Product pages.
 But Financials?
 “Why Now” slides?
 Don’t fret if you don’t have anything to present at this juncture.